nate-adkins/CPE-MAE_412/README.md

 ![img](./imgs/image.png)

 ### To Do
-- display x,y pos of cursor on canvas in bottom right
+- Display x,y pos of cursor on canvas in bottom right
-- Check file read/write works on disp binary
+- Check file read/write works on dist binary
+- Click and drag for points on canvas